-support for intellectual events that foster interdisciplinary collaboration, public engagement, and innovation in research and teaching.
-Humanities Grants support dozens of lectures, readings, symposia, and conferences each year.
-They are not
+foster interdisciplinary collaboration, public engagement, and innovation in research and teaching.
+Each year, the Humanities Grants Program supports dozens of lectures, readings, symposia, and conferences.
+Grants are not

 To apply for funding, download the application form